hades208002/The-spread-of-news-in-social-network/README.md

 # The-spread-of-news-in-social-network
 This program analizes the spread of articels/news in twitter,also group the potential readers in predifined labels
-##extraction of article followers by API or UI
+## Extraction of article followers by API or UI